 Serve and Care for Your Community

 One of the most significant challenges currently facing law enforcement and criminologist professionals is the lack of available training on addressing the motivations behind human behavior.
-The online B.A. criminology degree prompts students to engage fully with innovative, human-centered de-escalation practices to diffuse tense situations.
+The online B.A. criminology degree prompts students to engage fully with innovative, human-centered practices.

 The benefit of this requirement is that students will be able to focus entirely on criminology while they pursue their academic and career goals.
 Because the online bachelor's in criminology is a degree completion program, students coming into the program are expected to have already completed their general education requirements.

-The online B.A. in Criminology degree features a hands-on curriculum structured by recommendations from our Criminology Advisory Board of criminal justice and law enforcement administrators.
+The online B.A. in Criminology degree features an in-depth curriculum structured by recommendations from our Criminology Advisory Board of criminal justice and law enforcement administrators.
 Unlike similar degree paths, the B.A. in Criminology showcases a focus on human-centered behaviors to allow students to understand the motivations behind human actions.
-The interdisciplinary nature of the degree enables you to adopt research skills that will set you apart as you move into the job market or explore advancement opportunities.
+The interdisciplinary nature of the degree enables you to adopt research and analytical skills that will set you apart as you move into the job market or explore advancement opportunities.